 - Heat the oven to 350˚F.

-- Spread the sliced rhubarb over the bottom of the pan, sprinkle with the sugar and dot the butter and set aside.
+- Spread the sliced rhubarb over the bottom of an 8" cake pan, sprinkle with the sugar and dot the butter and set aside.

 - Sift together the flour, baking powder, and salt.